-Hubs and spokes - the closest possible to people in the areas "highest at risk" - will be established.
+Hubs and spokes will be established as close as possible to people in the areas highest at risk.
 These are being determined based on the most recent IPC analysis and malnutrition data.
-Those areas will be targeted with operational delivery locations where integrated assistance can be delivered at scale to limit displacement of people in search of assistance or at least minimize the distance populations need to travel to obtain assistance.
-An essential part of the satellite system will be the involvement and support of local organizations and networks, including, national NGOs, community-based organizations and Emergency Response Rooms (ERR) amongst others.
+Those areas will be targeted with operational locations where integrated assistance can be delivered at scale to limit displacement of people in search of assistance or, at least, minimize the distance.
+An essential part of the satellite system will be the involvement and support of local organizations and networks, including national NGOs, community-based organizations and Emergency Response Rooms (ERR) amongst others.

-According to the latest revised and updated IPC second projection, 17.7 million people [37%] of population are acutely food insecure during the Oct 2023 - Feb 2024 period out of whom 4.9 million people are in IPC Phase 4.
-In terms of worst affected hot-spot areas which are in IPC 4 - 51 localities in Greater Darfur, 27 localities are in Greater Kordofan and 6 localities are in Khartoum.
+According to the latest revised and updated IPC projection, 17.7 million people (37% of the population)

+are acutely food insecure from Oct 2023 to Feb 2024; out of whom 4.9 million people are in IPC 4.
+In terms of worst affected hot-spot areas in IPC 4, 51 localities are in Greater Darfur, 27 in Greater Kordofan and 6 in Khartoum5.

-Based on the nutrition cluster prioritization, 70 out of the 93 priority one localities are in the hotspot areas of Darfur, Kordofan and Khartoum States.
-The remaining 23 localities located in non-hotspot areas have very high prevalence of acute malnutrition accounting to about 16% of the total nutrition cluster people in need in 2024 HNRP.
+Based on the nutrition cluster prioritization, 70 out of the 93 priority 1 localities, are in the hotspot areas of Darfur, Kordofan and Khartoum States.
+The remaining 23 localities are in non-hotspot areas but have very high prevalence of acute malnutrition accounting to about 16 per cent of the total nutrition cluster people in need in 2024.